2023 Toyota Tacoma Review: Irresistible Yet Lacking Refinement

 The 2023 Tacoma could benefit from updated tech, a new transmission for a smoother performance, and more passenger space.
 But the most significant drawbacks don’t stop it from being the best-selling option.

 It’s no secret that the Tacoma is getting older, but updates are coming.
-We can’t wait to see how the totally redesigned 2024 Toyota Tacoma compares.
+Love the Tacoma?
+Check out the totally redesigned 2024 Toyota Tacoma in the video below!